 - Historians, and ones who actually know their stuff, put the actual number between 40,000 and 100,000 wrongful deaths.
 This is based upon trial records and taking into consideration that not all records have survived or were even taken in the first place.
 Honestly nine million people would most deferentially been better recorded and held in the same fear as the black death or even later the holocaust.

-Not only is the myth of the "Burning Times false" (or in some cases misunderstood), it's also disrespectful to the real victims of the witch-persecutions.
+Not only is the myth of the "Burning Times" false (or in some cases misunderstood), it's also disrespectful to the real victims of the witch-persecutions.
 If you really want to claim the moral high ground, then skip trying out for "the Most Persecuted Group in History" award.
-So then person who can freely wear a pentacle in public, you are not suffering because of the burning times, and there are no evil witch hunters out to get you.
+Honestly you are not suffering because of the burning times, and there are no evil witch hunters out to get you.
 "But what about that Christian that's bothering and hating on me!"
 They would have done it anyway, like many idiots, they are only using religion as a excuse for things they would have done anyway.

 Doing no harm also means not bashing other faiths for the actions of the idiot population.